American Composition girl doll, two

 1948 Herman Cohen Puzzy doll, 15"

-dolls, sizes vary, doll makers unknown, dolls are unmarked.
+dolls, sizes vary, makers unknown, dolls are unmarked.

 at right) with large wide open painted eyes heavily lined in black, composition flange head, molded